wireapp/wire-server-deploy/offline/rabbitmq_backup_restore.md

-This document is for ansible based RabbitMQ outside of Kubernetes.
+This document is for backup and restore process of RabbitMQ deployed outside of Kubernetes.

 ## Backup
 To take a backup of RabbitMQ,